Talking to your child about the dangers of drugs

 - let them know exactly how you feel about the situation

-If your child does have a drug problem, it’s important for them to know that you will be there for them.
+If your child does have a drug problem, it’s important they know you will support them.
 This could be in the form of answering simple questions or helping them through the difficult process of kicking the habit.

 Let them know you trust them, but at the same time feel free to show disappointment if this trust is broken.